 Latest digital marketing news

 What sort of reader are you?
-It may seem like a ridiculous question, but think about it:
+It may seem like a strange question to ask at the beginning of a blog, but think about it:

 The answers to these seemingly simple questions are at the heart of content marketing: how do you measure these behaviours and so define what success looks like for any given piece of content?

 Sure, you can follow multi-channel funnels, set goals that ascribe a value to content or use the usual suite of content metrics, such as sessions, average time on page and bounce rate, but they don’t tell the whole story.

 Here’s a quote from Moz’s Rand Fishkin, in his brilliant Whiteboard Friday about content marketing myths: